-- Coherence of arguments clear and logical progression of ideas and thoughts throughout the paper. - Clarity of expression and quality of grammar. - A critical level of analysis, as opposed to descriptive analysis. - Understanding and application of lectures, readings and other relevant literature. - Well-informed review or discussion. - Well-formatted bibliography with ample in-text references, including: - o Direct quotes must be cited with page numbers. - o Substantial marks will be taken off for improper citation and bibliographical formatting. - o For guidance on proper bibliographic format visit the University of Calgary library website on the topic.
+- Well-informed review or discussion: - Coherence of arguments clear and logical progression of ideas and thoughts throughout the paper. - Clarity of expression and quality of grammar. - A critical level of analysis as opposed to descriptive analysis. - Understanding and application of lectures, readings and other relevant literature. - Well-formatted bibliography with ample in-text references, including:

+- o Direct quotes must be cited with page numbers. - o Substantial marks will be taken off for improper citation and bibliographical formatting.